gopay-bootcamp/octavius/README.md

 # OCTAVIUS
 The new version of proctor, primarily used for automating tasks in kubernetes cluster.
+The architecture is inspired by Kubernetes in terms of Control Plane, Storage (single Etcd), API Server, and CLI Client.
+It is also inspired by Gitlab Runner in terms of Decentralized executor.

 ## Prerequisites